drcinfotech/Healthcare-AI-Chatbot/README.md

 - **This is a demo, not medical software.** It is not certified, not regulated, not validated for clinical use, and not a substitute for professional medical advice, diagnosis, or treatment.
 - All medication names, doctor names, pharmacy names, lab values, prescription IDs, and tracking numbers in this project are **entirely fictional**.
 Any resemblance to real entities is coincidental.
-- *Aira*, the bot persona, is fictional.
+- *DRC*, the bot persona, is fictional.
 - Emergency hotline numbers are for India; verify and adapt for your region.
 - Built as a teaching demo for safe-by-design healthcare conversational AI architecture.